Asmi1108/Heavenly_Bites/README.md

 ## ⚠️ Known Issues:
 - Mobile Navbar: The navbar is not yet optimized for mobile view.
-- Online Ordering: This feature is not currently available.

 ## 🎯 Future Plans: